opendaylight/dlux/README.md

 $ grunt live

-It will start server at localhost:9000.
-It will expect your controller to be running at localhost:8080
+It will start server at http://localhost:9000/.
+It expects your controller to be running at localhost:8080.
+We can change it in app.js.

+To generate OSGi bundle for controller, run

+ $ mvn clean install

+It will generate dlux-web-0.1.0-SNAPSHOT.jar under target/.
+Copy this jar bundle to plugins directory inside your controller distribution.
+Then, you can access Dlux UI at http://localhost:8080/dlux/index.html.

 ## Overall Directory Structure